How to Make a Smoothie Bowl – Thick, Creamy & Perfect Every Time

 Thick tropical smoothie bowl with mango and banana — creamy enough to scoop and loaded with fresh toppings

-2. Add just a small amount of liquid to the blender first.
-Seriously — less than you think.
-Around 2 tablespoons is enough to start.
-You can always add more, but you can’t take it back once it’s too thin.
+2. Add a small amount of liquid to the blender first.
+And by small, I mean less than you think — about 2 tablespoons.
+This is where most people mess up.
+You can always add more… but once it’s too thin, there’s no going back.

 3. Now add the fruit on top.
-This order helps the blender actually catch and pull everything down instead of spinning uselessly.
+This order actually matters — it helps the blender grab everything instead of just spinning uselessly at the bottom.

-6. If it’s too thick and your blender struggles, add a tiny splash of milk — literally a teaspoon at a time.
-This is where it matters most.
+5. If your blender struggles, add literally a teaspoon of milk at a time.
+This is the part that decides everything.

-7. Once smooth, transfer immediately to a bowl.
+6. Once smooth → move it to a bowl immediately.
 It thickens fast, and if you leave it sitting, it becomes harder to work with.

-8. Add toppings right away while the surface is still soft enough to hold them in place.
+7. Add toppings right away while it’s still soft enough to hold them.

 Tropical smoothie bowl with mango, pineapple, banana, granola, chia seeds, and coconut flakes